Enter Your Startup#

 Once you recognize that these intimidating sorcerers are your colleagues, and that you are theirs, you can realize your true power.
 You are the Frontend Developer.
 You are the bridge between design and backend, harnessing their infinite powers in the mortal plane.
 You don’t just answer to them, you work alongside them.
 If you think they should do something differently, for the sake of the app, let them know.
 They would do the same for you.

 If only your quest could be as simple as to build the app.
 You could wrap it up in a few days and move on to the next adventure.
 But the reality isn’t so simple: your true responsibility is to make the app happen.
 You have to build it, sure.
 You also have to bring together the pieces you need to build it.
 You have to make sure that they’re the right pieces, and let people know when they aren’t.
 Sometimes you have to compromise to get something done sooner rather than later.
 Sometimes you have to ask other people to compromise.
-Sometimes you have to stretch yourself beyond what you thought capable: learn enough Figma to design your own mockup rather than waiting; familiarize yourself with the backend code enough to understand what’s causing bugs and help to fix them.
+Sometimes you have to stretch yourself beyond what you thought capable: learn enough Figma to design your own mockup rather than waiting or use another free mockup generator; familiarize yourself with the backend code enough to understand what’s causing bugs and help to fix them.
 Whatever it takes, make the app happen.

 A long and dangerous road awaits you, humble developer.
 Don’t lose sight of your own power, and you’re sure to reach the summit…